karl5252/locust_graphql_demo/README.md

 ## Context

 The simulated system is a multi-tenant e-commerce application operating across several countries.
-Each tenant (e.g., `cambodia`, `slumberland`, etc.) has its own API entrypoint, headers, and context-specific behavior.
+Each tenant (e.g., `myanmar`, `slumberland`, etc.) has its own API entrypoint, headers, and context-specific behavior.

 The test suite demonstrates how to:
 - Authenticate per-tenant